mortezakowkabi/jcb-persian-documentation/039-Automated-backup-system-in-JCB.md

 When triggered successfully:

-* A green confirmation message appears — “Backup completed and email sent.”
+* A green confirmation message appears — "Backup completed and email sent."
 * This output may optionally be logged in future versions.

 > **Tip:** If your site uses a firewall (e.g., RSFirewall), you may need to configure the request to behave like a normal browser request.
 Refer to related StackOverflow discussions for `curl` adjustments.